MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-setcolumns-to-efficiently-enumerate-items-in-a-folder.md

 ﻿---
-title: 'Use SetColumns to Efficiently Enumerate Items in a Folder'
+title: Use SetColumns to efficiently enumerate items in a folder
-TOCTitle: 'Use SetColumns to Efficiently Enumerate Items in a Folder' ms:assetid: cd7c7758-8a9c-4f1c-a49c-9305d75be341 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184641(v=office.15) ms:contentKeyID: 55119921
+TOCTitle: Use SetColumns to efficiently enumerate items in a folder ms:assetid: cd7c7758-8a9c-4f1c-a49c-9305d75be341 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184641(v=office.15) ms:contentKeyID: 55119921
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Use SetColumns to Efficiently Enumerate Items in a Folder
+# Use SetColumns to efficiently enumerate items in a folder

 This example shows how to improve the performance of enumerating the [Items](https://msdn.microsoft.com/en-us/library/bb645287\(v=office.15\)) collection by using the [SetColumns(String)](https://msdn.microsoft.com/en-us/library/bb610268\(v=office.15\)) method to cache certain properties of each item in the collection.